microsoft/finops-toolkit/docs/_automation/powershell/cost/Remove-FinOpsCostExport.md

 ---

-The **Remove-FinOpsCostExport** command deletes a Cost Management export and optionally data associated with the export.
+The **Remove-FinOpsCostExport** command deletes a Cost Management export and optionally deletes all data associated with the export from the related storage account.

 This command has been tested with the following API versions:
 - 2023-07-01-preview (default) – Enables FocusCost and other datasets.
 - 2023-08-01
 - 2023-03-01